Grizzly Creek Fire now largest in history of White River National Forest

 “It’s warmer and drier due to the changing climate,” he said.
 “I’m not an expert on that, but the data is there.”

-The White River National Forest, which covers 2.3 million acres, historically has avoided larger wildfires because of its high elevation and ample precipitation.
+The White River National Forest historically has avoided larger wildfires because of its high elevation and ample precipitation.

 “Internally (at the Forest Service), the White River National Forest was known as the ‘asbestos forest,’” Fitzwilliams said.
 That was a testament to the low number and small nature of its fires.